JakovFreund/tabletop-assistant/tasks.md

 ### TASKS

 - set up basic public website (react frontend) hosted locally
+- try websockets and live updating between desktop and phone (button that prints on both screens)
+- maybe do statuseffect procs with Spring @EventListener
 - i might need a source object/class (this.Creature, this.Castable, this.StatusEffect) which means Creature needs a unique id (probably from database)
 - CastableDamage gets turned into Damage between ping and input
 - make eldritch blast have 3 different damage components that have the same damageType